geoserver/geoserver/doc/en/user/source/styling/sld-reference/rules.rst

 for the parent ``<FeatureTypeStyle>``.
-Thus symbolizers earlier in a ``FeatureTypeStyle`` and ``Rule`` are rendered *before* symbolizers occuring later in the document (this is the so-called "Painter's Model" of rendering).
+Thus symbolizers earlier in a ``FeatureTypeStyle`` and ``Rule`` are rendered *before* symbolizers occuring later in the document (this is the "Painter's Model" method of rendering).

 Examples
 --------

-The following rule applies only to features which have a ``POPULATION`` attribute greater than ``100,000``, and symbolizes then with red points.
+The following rule applies only to features which have a ``POPULATION`` attribute greater than 100,000, and symbolizes the features as red points.

 .. code-block:: xml